-Tom has been instructed in a wide range of criminal cases as leading and junior counsel, including: fraud and money laundering; serious financial crimes and insider trading; complex drugs conspiracies; homicides - including corporate manslaughter (on which Tom has lectured); organized crime and international firearms trafficking; modern slavery; terrorism; and serious sexual offences.
-Tom has a particular expertise in in cases of fraud (including missing trader intra community frauds and cyber-frauds).
-Tom’s recent cyber-fraud cases involved: attacks on the Carbon Credit registries of the United Nations, the Federal Republic of Germany and the Kingdom of Spain worth over 5 million GBP; a control word sharing fraud on Virgin Media using offshore proxy servers worth over 50 million GBP; and illegal music file sharing.
+Tom has been instructed in a wide range of criminal cases as leading and junior counsel, including: fraud and money laundering; serious financial crimes and insider trading; complex drugs conspiracies; homicides - including corporate manslaughter (on which Tom has lectured); organised crime and in-ternational firearms trafficking; modern slavery; terrorism; and serious sexual offences.
+Tom has a par-ticular expertise in in cases of fraud (including missing trader intra community frauds, cyber-frauds, and diversion frauds).
+Tom’s previous fraud cases involved: a £100 million alcohol diversion and ex-cise fraud; attacks on the Carbon Credit registries of the United Nations, the Federal Republic of Germany and the Kingdom of Spain; and a control word sharing fraud on Virgin Media using offshore proxy servers worth over £50 million.
 Tom also accepts instructions in civil frauds.

-Tom is currently on the monitoring program for Treasury Counsel.
+Tom is a former Treasury Counsel monitoree.
 The origins of Treasury Counsel are steeped in history.
 As long ago as 1834, there was a plan to appoint full-time public prosecutors at the Central Criminal Court (the Old Bailey) although it was not until 1879 that two counsel had been appointed to prosecute full-time for the Crown.
 In 1888, the then Attorney General recommended to the Departmental Committee on the legal business of Government that the number of Treasury Counsel be increased.
 Today, there are usually sixteen Treasury Counsel based at the Central Criminal Court, divided into two groups of eight Senior and eight Junior Treasury Counsel.
-Treasury Counsel are appointed by the Attorney General in consultation with the Director of Public Prosecutions.
-‘Monitorees’ often appear at the Central Criminal Court, and also frequently act for Her Majesty’s Attorney General and Solicitor General in sentence cases referred to the Court of Appeal (Criminal Division) for being unduly lenient.
+During Tom’s two-year tenure as a monitoree, he prosecuted homicides at the Old Bailey and frequently acted for Her Majesty’s Attorney General and Solicitor General in sentence cases referred to the Court of Appeal (Criminal Division) for being unduly lenient.

 Tom has experience of advising in respect of, and conducting private prosecutions.